perltidy/perltidy/docs/eos_flag.md

 a corrected version of a module such as the above.
 To help reduce the chance that this will occur the Change Log for perltidy will contain a warning to be alert for the double encoding problem, and how to reset the default if necessary.
-This is also the reason for waiting some time before the second step is made.
+This is also the reason for waiting some time before the second step was made.

-If double encoding does appear to be occuring after the default change for some program which calls Perl::Tidy, then a quick emergency fix can be made by the program user by setting **-neos** to revert to the old default.
+If double encoding does appear to be occuring with the change in the default for some program which calls Perl::Tidy, then a quick emergency fix can be made by the program user by setting **-neos** to revert to the old default.
 A better fix can eventually be made by the program author by removing the second encoding using a technique such as illustrated above.

 ## Summary

 A new flag, **-eos**, has been added to cause Perl::Tidy to behave better as a filter when called from other Perl scripts.
-This flag will eventually become the default setting.
-Programs which use Perl::Tidy as a filter can be tested right now with the new **-eos** flag to be sure that double encoding is not possible when the default is changed.
+This flag is the default setting in the current release.

 ## Reference